Frequently Asked Questions

 Q: When does the farm open for the season and close for the off-season?

-A: We open from May 31- November 15, daily from 9am to 6pm, Saturday the store is open until 8pm.
+A: We open from May 31- Early November, daily from 9am to 6pm.
 Hours vary on weekends in October and during special events!

 Q: Can I bring my dog to the farm?

 A: Yes, you can bring your furry friends!
 We just ask that they are well-behaved and are on a leash.
-You cannot bring them into the U-Pick field, for health reasons.
+You cannot bring them into the U-Pick field or store, for health reasons or the haunted corn maze!

 Q: Is the farm muddy?